Space-Machines-Company/meta-enclustra-mpfs/README.md

     kas shell build.yml -c 'MACHINE=me-mp1-250-ees-d3e ENCLUSTRA_BASEBOARD=pe3 bitbake image-minimal-hwtest'

 Note that the image [image-minimal-hwtest](meta-enclustra-mpfs/recipes-core/images/image-minimal-hwtest.bb) can be replaced by any available image recipe.
-Following are a few examples, provided by openembedded-core layer:
+Following are a few examples provided by openembedded-core layer:
 - core-image-base
 - core-image-minimal
 - core-image-minimal-dev